Improving Water for Millions in Kenya

 “Ninety-eight percent of our raw material is water, so we have a huge responsibility to participate in water conservation,” said Bob Okello, public affairs director of Coco-Cola East Africa.
 “This business will only be sustainable if we can maintain a reliable and sustainable source of water not only for industrial use, but also for domestic use for consumers living along the chain.”

-Our current partners and investors are: Nairobi City Water & Sewerage Company, Kenya Electricity Generating Company (KenGen), Pentair Inc, Coca Cola, East Africa Breweries Ltd, International Centre for Tropical Agriculture (CIAT), The Government of Kenya, Water Resources Management Authority (WRMA), Tana & Athi Rivers Development Authority (TARDA), International Fund for Agriculture (IFAD) and Frigoken Kenya Ltd.
+Our current partners and investors are: Nairobi City Water & Sewerage Company, Kenya Electricity Generating Company (KenGen), Pentair Inc, Coca Cola, East Africa Breweries Ltd, International Centre for Tropical Agriculture (CIAT), Global Environment Facility (GEF), The Government of Kenya, Water Resources Management Authority (WRMA), Tana & Athi Rivers Development Authority (TARDA), International Fund for Agriculture (IFAD) and Frigoken Kenya Ltd.

 A lean initial investment from TNC supporters has already led to very high returns in just the first three years.
 With continued support, we can help ensure the quality and quantity of water needed to sustain a healthy watershed and support Nairobi’s growing population.